 “He wants to be immortal, just test his chemistry on other people first.
 How he went from his excellent GMO work and making a bundle to this, is unknown.”

 Janah, “He got it in his head that he’s a genius, if he could make super seeds, he could make super people, or at least give them a longer shelf life.
-There are anti-aging drugs and genetic modifications out there now, but they don’t grant anything like immortality, just slower aging.
+There are anti-aging drugs and genetic modifications out there now, but they don’t grant anything like immortality, just slower aging and better overall health.
 He wants what we have and is having trouble finding it.”

 Nikko, “The Feds must not have a clue or they would have shut him down by now.”